-Automated Schematic and Design Analysis
+Automated Design Analysis and Schematic Review

-fiXtress Automated Schematic Review (ASR) is a patented Rule Based Logical and Parametric circuit analysis and Verification tool which automatically detects hidden design errors using BQR’s proprietary advanced algorithms.
+fiXtress™ Automated Schematic Review (ASR) is a patented Rule-Based Logical and Parametric circuit analysis and Verification tool which automatically detects hidden design errors using BQR’s proprietary advanced algorithms.

 - ESD and Voltage Spike Rules - an important layer that checks that the internal design can protect from ESD during manufacturing.

-Common Rules – Advanced DRC (Design Rules Check)
+Design Analysis: Common Rules – Advanced DRC (Design Rules Check)

-fiXtress Common Rules includes a set of 17 Groups of checks, while each Group includes in average 15 checks.
-This set can be defined as a higher level of the traditional DRC (Design Rule Check) and bring mush more value to the designer.
+fiXtress™ Common Rules section includes a set of 16 checks.
+This set can be defined as a higher level of the traditional DRC (Design Rule Check), which delivers much more value to the designer.

-Connectivity Verifications are based on specific technology connectivity rules used for detecting connectivity issues such as Net name and power conflicts, ground and power supply issues, pull-up resistors on open drain outputs, etc. The rules define, using standard Regular Expression patterns, objects that need to be connected/not-connected and the connecting elements are customizable.
+Connectivity Verification is based on specific connectivity rules used for detecting connectivity issues such as Net name and power conflicts, ground and power supply issues, pull-up resistors on open drain outputs, etc. The rules define, using standard Regular Expression patterns, objects that need to be connected/not-connected.
+The connecting elements are customizable.
 BQR has developed a pre-defined set of rules for various technologies such as: Open Drain/Open Collector Pins, I2C, Crystal, NC pins, PCIe, PECL Terminations, Clock AC/TAC and more.